tech4germany/bam-inclusify/doc/development-environment.md

 ## DevCmd for dev scripts

 We automated many common build and development tasks, mostly using [DevCmd](https://github.com/XITASO/devcmd).
-These scripts are located in the `dev_cmd` directory in the repo root.
+These scripts are located in the `dev_cmds` directory in the repo root.

 We recommend installing and using DevCmd's global launcher tool (see above).